Fixed-Income Highlights From the 2018 Morningstar Investment Conference

 Meanwhile, the muni-bond panel included a lively discussion of the impact of tax reform on the tax-exempt market.
 Uncertainty surrounding the policy's long-term impact led to a lot of issuance being pulled forward into late 2017, with a corresponding decrease in volume in the first months of 2018.
 Indeed, Vanguard's Chris Alwine noted that changes to the treatment of advanced refunding bonds, which represent nearly one third of market issuance, have helped drive the contraction of supply.
 On the demand side of the equation, T. Rowe Price's Murphy highlighted the falloff in demand from bank and insurance companies, which have sold shorter-dated high-quality paper.
 Overall, however, constrained supply hasn't been enough to protect muni funds from losses this year as bond yields spiked.

-Kenneth Oshodi does not own shares in any of the securities mentioned above.
+Kenneth Oshodi does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.

 Transparency is how we protect the integrity of our work and keep empowering investors to achieve their goals and dreams.
 And we have unwavering standards for how we keep that integrity intact, from our research and data to our policies on content and your personal data.

 We’d like to share more about how we work and what drives our day-to-day business.